CGuangyan-BIT/PointGPT/README.md

 ## 2. Datasets

-We use ShapeNet, ScanObjectNN, ModelNet40 and ShapeNetPart for pre-training the PointGPT-S model.
+We use ShapeNet, ScanObjectNN, ModelNet40 and ShapeNetPart for training the PointGPT-S model.
 See [DATASET.md](./DATASET.md) for details.
+We use Unlabeled hybrid datasets and labeled hybrid datasets to pretrain PointGPT-B and PointGPT-L models, which can be downloaded from [here](https://drive.google.com/file/d/1TWgd3eJX1HDruFfU9JrGnBfcVhzJIXqT/view?usp=sharing).

 ## 3. PointGPT Models
 ### PointGPT-S Models